I'm New

 Brit Chadashah

-New Testament
+New (Renewed) Covenant, New Testament

 Shabbat

-Sabbath Sundown Friday to Sundown Saturday
+Sunset Friday to Sunset Saturday

 Challah